cinduhrz/Project2/readme.md

 - Users can share notes with therapists
 - Therapists can view client's notes
 - Therapists can comment on client's notes
+- Modals for delete confirmation
+- a how to use/how it works on the home page with steps